 - Park Creek Parent Involvement Policy will be reviewed by parents, teachers, and School Council before finalized

 - Parent Involvement Policy will be available in English and can be translated in Spanish upon request

-- Parent Involvement Policy will be available for parents to review on September 19, 2017 during Open House
+- Parent Involvement Policy will be available for parents to review in September, 2018 during Open House

-- Make the Park Creek School Parent Involvement Policy available to the local community through our School Council and through our website
+- Park Creek School Parent Involvement Policy will be available to the local community through our School Council and through our website

 - Periodically update the School Parent Involvement Policy to meet the changing needs of parents and the school